What does liability insurance cover for e-cigarette retailers and manufacturers?

 Here’s an overview of what to look for in your liability insurance policy.

-- General Liability Insurance (Commercial General Liability): This type of coverage helps protect your business at the most basic level, regardless of what industry you’re in.
-General Liability Insurance (aka GLI) covers you against a number of types of damage that might happen to third parties (such as customers): personal injury, advertising injury, libel, property damage, and more.
-For e-cigarette retailers and manufacturers, General Liability covers your business in the event that one of your customers sues for damage or financial loss that occurs on your business premises or because of products you made or sold.
+This type of coverage helps protect your business at the most basic level, regardless of what industry you’re in.
+General liability insurance covers you against several types of damage that might happen to third parties (such as customers): personal injury, advertising injury, libel, property damage, and more.
+For e-cigarette retailers and manufacturers, general liability covers your business in the event that one of your customers sues for damage or financial loss that occurs on your business premises or because of products you made or sold.

-- Property Insurance: This coverage protects your business property, including your storefront or manufacturing facility and your merchandise.
-In the event that a storm, fire, burglary, or similar event damages that property and causes your business a financial loss, your Property Insurance covers the associated costs.
+This coverage protects your business property, including your storefront or manufacturing facility and your merchandise.
+In the event that a storm, fire, burglary, or similar event damages that property and causes your business a financial loss, your property insurance covers the associated costs.

-- Workers’ Compensation Insurance: In most of the country, any business that has employees is required to carry Workers’ Compensation Insurance.
-This coverage protects your business from the expenses related to workplace injuries and accidents that happen to the people you employ.
-If, for example, one of your employees falls while stocking shelves and breaks a bone, your Workers’ Comp policy would cover the hospital or medical costs associated with the treatment and recovery.
+In most of the country, any business that has employees is required to carry workers’ compensation insurance.
+This coverage protects your business from expenses related to workplace injuries and accidents that happen to the people you employ.
+If, for example, one of your employees falls while stocking shelves and breaks a bone, your workers’ comp policy would cover the hospital or medical costs associated with the treatment and recovery.

 If you’re selling or producing e-cigarettes, it’s generally a good idea to carry business insurance.
-Without such protection, you could face tens of thousands of dollars in fines or court costs if and when someone (e.g., a disgruntled client) sues you.
+Without such protection, you could face tens of thousands of dollars in fines or court costs if and when someone (such as a disgruntled client) sues you.

 While buying insurance may seem like a luxury, especially if you’re still establishing yourself in the industry, the cost of not covering yourself can be far greater.
-Think what would happen if one of your suppliers were suddenly unable to provide you with the supplies you depend on?
-Many General Liability policies include a type of coverage called Business Interruption Insurance that provides you income in just such an event.
+What would happen if one of your suppliers were suddenly unable to provide you with the supplies you depend on?
+Many general liability policies include a type of coverage called business interruption insurance that provides you income in just such an event.

-If you’re really strapped for cash, ask your insurance agent about how you might be able to save money by purchasing a discounted Business Owner’s Policy.
+If you’re strapped for cash, ask your insurance agent about how you might be able to save money by purchasing a discounted business owner’s policy.